Sorority Forever

-Sorority Forever is a streaming television series created and produced by web production company Big Fantastic, the creators of SamHas7Friends and Prom Queen.
+Sorority Forever is a web series created and produced by web production company Big Fantastic, the creators of SamHas7Friends and Prom Queen.
 Film director McG is an executive producer of the show.
 The first season of the series, which debuted September 8, 2008 on TheWB.com, followed four incoming freshmen in "the hottest sorority on campus".
 While it had some Gossip Girl elements to it, it "also contain(ed) a lot of mystery similar to Prom Queen."